AdaCore/gnatstudio/docs/users_guide/extending.rst

-However, if user is not using an external editor, this module returns 0, which keep executing the hook, and in particular executes the source editor module, which always takes an actions and open an editor internally in GPS.
+However, if user is not using an external editor, this module returns 0, which keep executing the hook, and in particular executes the source editor module, which always takes an actions and open an editor internally in GNAT Studio.

 This is a very flexible mechanism.
 In your own script, you could choose to have some special handling for files with a :file:`.foo` extension, for example.
-If the user wants to open such a file, you could, for example, spawn an external command (say, :program:`my_editor`) to edit this file, instead of opening it in GPS.
+If the user wants to open such a file, you could, for example, spawn an external command (say, :program:`my_editor`) to edit this file, instead of opening it in GNAT Studio.

 .. highlight:: python